Peʻa: Description

 The peʻa covers the body from the middle of the back to the knees.
-The word tattoo in the English language is believed to have originated from the Samoan word "tatau".
+The word tattoo in the English language is believed to have originated from the Samoan word "tatau" or the word "tattowing" as Captian Cook's sailors called it.

 The tatau process for the peʻa is extremely painful, and undertaken by tufuga ta tatau (master tattooists), using a set of handmade tools: pieces of bone, turtle shell and wood.
 The tufuga ta tatau are revered masters in Samoan society.
-In Samoan custom, a peʻa is only done the traditional way, with aspects of cultural ceremony and ritual, and has a strong meaning for the one who receives it.
+In Samoan custom, a peʻa is performed only in the traditional way, with elements of cultural ceremony and ritual, and carries a strong meaning for the recipient.
 The tufuga ta tatau works with two assistants, called 'au toso, who are often apprentice tattooists and they stretch the skin, wipe the excess ink and blood and generally support the tattooist in their work.
 The process takes place with the subject lying on mats on the floor with the tattooist and assistants beside them.
-Family members of the person getting the tattoo are often in attendance at a respectful distance to provide words of encouragement, sometimes through song.
+Family members of the person getting the tattoo are often in attendance at a respectful distance, offering words of encouragement, sometimes through song.
 The peʻa can take less than a week to complete, or, in some cases, years.

 The ink colour is black.
 The tattoo starts on the back and finishes on the navel.
 Overall, the design is symmetrical with a pattern consisting mainly of straight lines and larger blocks of dark cover, usually around the thighs.
-Some art experts have made a comparison between the distinctive Samoan tattoo patterns to other artforms including designs on tapa cloth and Lapita pottery.
+Some art experts have made a comparison between the distinctive Samoan tattoo patterns and other art forms, including designs on tapa cloth and pottery of the Lapita culture.

 Traditional Samoan tattooing of the peʻa, body tattoo, is an ordeal that is not lightly undergone.
-It can take many weeks to complete, is very painful and used to be a necessary prerequisite to receiving a matai title; this however is no longer the case.
+It can take many weeks to complete, is very painful, and used to be a prerequisite for receiving a matai title; however, this is no longer the case.
 Tattooing was also a very costly procedure, the tattooer receiving in the region of 700 fine mats as payment.
 It was not uncommon for half a dozen boys to be tattooed at the same time, requiring the services of four or more tattooers.
-It was not just the men who received tattoos, but the women too, although their designs are of a much lighter nature, resembling a filigree rather than having the large areas of solid dye which are frequently seen in men's tattoos.
-Nor was the tattooing of women as ritualised as that of the men.
+It was not just the men who received tattoos, but the women too, although their designs are of a much lighter nature, resembling filigree rather than the large areas of solid dye frequently seen in men's tattoos.
+The tattooing of women was not as ritualised as that of the men.

 Lama

-Better known by its Hawaiʻian name, kukui, the oily kernel of the husked candlenut, known in Samoan as tuitui or lama, is burned and the black soot collected is used as the color base for the traditional ink used in Samoan tattooing.
+Better known by its Hawaiian name kukui, the oily kernel of the husked candlenut, known in Samoan as tuitui or lama, is burned and the black soot collected is used as the color base for the traditional ink used in Samoan tattooing.
 The modern tufuga artists utilize commercially produced inks that comply with international tattoo regulations and local health safety codes.